Absurd Dream Symbolism

 As a dream worker and moderator of a dreams forum, I hear frequently from people who insist that dreams are just a random mishmash of imagery.
 No meaning.
 They point out absurd, irrational dreams to make their case.
-The following dream is an example.
-[Link to original post.]
+The following dream is an example, a dream about a giant walking banana.

 Last night I dreamed that I am walking down a sidewalk alongside a human-sized banana with legs.
 We walk by a man who yells, “Hey, are you sure that’s the way you want to go?”
 I respond by saying, “No, it’s not.”
 I turn around and start walking in the direction I came from, and the banana continues on.

 A giant, walking banana is pretty absurd, right?
 It’s the sort of imagery cited when arguing that dreams are meaningless, but to me it looks like symbolism.
 This dream has meaning, and the dreamer figured it out simply by using an old trick for dream interpretation: association.

 Finding the Meaning Through Personal Association

 Association is basically a process of brainstorming ideas based on the dream imagery.
 You think off the top of your head and see where it leads.
 The guy who dreamed about the walking banana first made an association with his lunch.
 He said he packed a banana everyday but sometimes didn’t eat it, in which case it would get brown and mushy.